franck-gaspoz/dotnet-console-app-toolkit/README.md

 - <b>a text printer engine </b>that supports <b>print directives</b> allowing to manage console functionalities from text itself, as html would do but with a simplest grammar (that can be configured).
 That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on several APIs like <b>System.Console</b> and <b> ANSI VT100 / VT52</b>.
 The print directives are available as commands strings, as a command from the integrated shell or from an underlying shell

     ``` csharp
-    // a string containing print directives:
+    // -- example of a string containing print directives --

     // 1) from the toolkit shell command line:
     Println "(br,f=yellow,b=red)yellow text on red background(br)(f=cyan)current time is: (exec=System.DateTime.Now,br)"

     // 2) invoking the tookit:
     dnsh.exe "(br,f=yellow,b=red)yellow text on red background(br)(f=cyan)current time is: (exec=System.DateTime.Now,br)"

     // 3) from C# using DotNetConsole.cs
     Println($"{Br}{Yellow}{BRed}yellow text on red background{Br}{Cyan}current time is: {System.DateTime.Now}{Br}");
      ```